- Become a Lawyer

 The course includes Inuit, First Nations and Métis stories from coast to coast to coast.
 All course content has been vetted by First Nations, Inuit and Métis advisors and an Indigenous lawyer.
 The course addresses various Truth and Reconciliation Commission’s (TRC) Calls to Action, in particular, #27 which calls upon Canadian law societies to ensure all lawyers have received appropriate cultural competency training, “which includes the history and legacy of residential schools, the United Nations Declaration on the Rights of Indigenous Peoples, Treaties and Aboriginal rights, Indigenous law, and Aboriginal – Crown relations.
 This will require skills-based training in intercultural competency, conflict resolution, human rights, and anti-racism.”

-The Path (National) was vetted by Indigenous lawyers and by our Indigenous Advisory Committee.
+The Path was vetted by Indigenous lawyers and by our Indigenous Advisory Committee.
 Within the Law Society, it was also vetted by the Lawyer Competence Committee, and the Law Society’s Indigenous Initiatives Counsel.
 As with all programming that we either purchase or develop in-house, we consider the resource implications and whether the work is in accordance with our strategic goals.

 Taking The Path (Law Society of Alberta)

-Lawyers can complete the course in segments, allowing for flexibility of learning pace, but must complete the program within the 18-month time frame allotted.
+Lawyers can complete the course in segments, allowing for flexibility of learning pace, but must complete the program within the nine-month time frame allotted.
 You can pause anytime and resume later by logging into your account.

 Page content — Yes.
 On returning to the module, you will be asked whether “you want to start at the last page you saw?”